Infotition/petron/README.md

 # About
 Petron is a <a href="https://github.com/carbon-app/carbon">carbon</a> based code formatting API.
 It uses the npm module pupetteer to visit https://carbon.now.sh with custom configuration in the request header in a faceless browser.
-To save the picture, the api takes a screenshot of the code field to save is on a public url.
+To save the picture, the api takes a screenshot of the code field to save it on a public url for 24 hours.

 This project uses [carbon](https://github.com/carbon-app/carbon) and also was heavily inspired by [carbonara](https://github.com/petersolopov/carbonara).